-On August 4, 2020, the operating partnership as issuer, and the Company, entered into a Note Purchase Agreement (the "Note Purchase Agreement") which provides for the private placement of \$150.0 million of 2.99% senior unsecured notes due August 5, 2030 (the "2030 Notes") and \$100.0 million of 3.09% senior unsecured notes due August 5, 2032 (the "2032 Notes" and together with the 2030 Notes the "Senior Unsecured Notes") to certain institutional investors.
-The Senior Unsecured Notes are governed by the Note Purchase Agreement and the sale and purchase of the Senior Unsecured Notes is expected to occur on or before October 22, 2020, subject to customary closing conditions.
-The Company plans to use the proceeds to repay outstanding amounts on its revolving line of credit and for general corporate purposes.
+On October 22, 2020, the operating partnership issued \$150.0 million of 2.99% senior unsecured notes due August 5, 2030 (the "2030 Notes") and \$100.0 million of 3.09% senior unsecured notes due August 5, 2032 (the "2032 Notes") in a private placement to certain institutional investors.
+The senior unsecured notes are governed by the previously disclosed Note Purchase Agreement dated August 4, 2020 (the "Note Purchase Agreement"), by and among the operating partnership as issuer, the Company, and the purchasers of the senior unsecured notes.
+The Company used the proceeds to repay outstanding amounts on its Revolver.

-Interest is expected to be payable semiannually, on August 30th and February 28th of each year, commencing on February 28, 2021.
-The Senior Unsecured Notes will be senior unsecured obligations of the Company and will be jointly and severally guaranteed by certain of the Company's subsidiaries, as subsidiary guarantors, upon issuance.
-The Senior Unsecured Notes are expected to rank pari passu with the credit facility, 2023 Term Loan Facility, 2028 Term Loan Facility, 2029 Senior Unsecured Notes and 2031 Senior Unsecured Notes.
+Interest is payable semiannually, on August 30th and February 28th of each year, commencing on February 28, 2021.
+The senior unsecured notes are senior unsecured obligations of the Company and are jointly and severally guaranteed by certain of the Company's subsidiaries, as subsidiary guarantors.
+The senior unsecured notes rank pari passu with the credit facility, 2023 Term Loan Facility, 2028 Term Loan Facility, 2029 Term Loan Facility, 2029 Senior Unsecured Notes and 2031 Senior Unsecured Notes.
 The Note Purchase Agreement contains financial covenants that are substantially similar to those of the Company's credit facility.
 In addition, the terms of the Note Purchase Agreement contain customary affirmative and negative covenants that, among other things, limit the Company's ability to make distributions or certain investments, incur debt, incur liens and enter into certain transactions.